-On February 4, 2020, the FDA issued an EUA for a test developed by the Centers for Disease Control and Prevention (CDC).20 The CDC began shipping test kits to public health laboratories two days later, but contamination of one of the reagents rendered most kits unusable.21 By this point, the World Health Organization (WHO) had shipped 250,000 tests to 70 laboratories around the world.
-On February 28, the CDC announced that laboratories could simply remove the problematic reagents from the test kits.22 Poor reliability and validity of the CDC test also significantly delayed nationwide testing.23 and valid diagnostic, and distributes it to state, local, tribal, and territorial (SLTT) public health laboratories.
-However, in its rush to get a diagnostic test out, the CDC circumvented its own quality assurance protocols.24 Public health and commercial labs called the test a "nightmare" to run.25
+On February 4, 2020, the FDA issued an EUA for a test developed by the Centers for Disease Control and Prevention (CDC).
+The CDC began shipping test kits to public health laboratories two days later, but contamination of one of the reagents rendered most kits unusable.
+By this point, the World Health Organization (WHO) had shipped 250,000 tests to 70 laboratories around the world.
+On February 28, the CDC announced that laboratories could simply remove the problematic reagents from the test kits.
+Poor reliability and validity of the CDC test also significantly delayed nationwide testing.

+Typically, the CDC assesses the threat posed by a pathogen, develops a reliable and valid diagnostic, and distributes it to state, local, tribal, and territorial (SLTT) public health laboratories.
+However, in its rush to get a diagnostic test out, the CDC circumvented its own quality assurance protocols.
+Public health and commercial labs called the test a "nightmare" to run.